adilkurtulmus/Youtube_Monitor/README.md

 Select your Prometheus data source
 Click "Import"

-⚙️ Configuration
+Configuration
 Exporter Configuration
-The exporter is configured through the streams list in
+The exporter is configured through the streams list in prometheus_youtube_exporter.py: pythonCopystreams = [

-prometheus_youtube_exporter.py:

     {
         'name': 'Main_Channel',        # A unique name for the stream 'channel_name': 'Channel Name', # Display name